 Funding Streams Available

 The Tourism Events Funding Program is split into two streams as below.
-This is a brief overview of the two streams, with further details about each stream further below;
+This is a brief overview of the two streams, with further details about each stream further below.

 Tourism Events Grants

 Are you thinking of starting a new event in our region that will enhance Wangaratta as a holiday destination?
 Or do you already host a tourism related event and would like to see it grow?
 Then the annual Tourism Events Grants may be just the boost you need to get your idea off the ground allowing you to grow the event to become financially viable and sustainable in the future.